jtgrassie/monero-pool/README.md

 Replacing the values appropriately.

-Beyond the Monero dependencies, the following libraries are also required to build the pool:
+Beyond the Monero dependencies, the following extra libraries are also required to build the pool:

 - liblmdb
 - libevent
 - json-c
-- openssl
 - libmicrohttpd
 - uuid